Consider the optimal control problem of minimizing the functional

 (5)

 and suppose that the system has relative degree .
-(It is also natural to assume that the input matrix has
+(It is also natural to assume that the input matrix

 linearly independent columns.)
 Then the system (5) can always be transformed to the form (2)